 Notes on the Basics, Timing, and Breaking a Fast

 Just a quick one for you today.
 Given how prominently Intermittent Fasting is featured in my programs, and how often I discuss various Intermittent Fasting protocols it’s not surprising that I get a lot of questions about the practice.
 What’s okay?
 What isn’t?
-It’s even less surprising is the fact that the same questions get asked over and over and over again.
+It’s even less surprising that the same questions get asked over and over and over again.
 This means, of course, that I should write a post to address these questions.

 Certainly, it will help a lot of people, but my more self-serving reasons is that it would be much easier, in the future, to just send a link to this article, rather than continuing to type out the answers over and over, several times per week.